eclipse-threadx/rtos-docs/rtos-docs/tracex/appendix-b.md

 /*                                                                        */
 /*       This software is licensed under the Eclipse Foundation Software License   */ /*       Terms for Eclipse Foundation Eclipse ThreadX.
-Full text of the license can be  */ /*       found in the LICENSE file at https://aka.ms/AzureRTOS_EULA       */ /*       and in the root directory of this software.                      */ /*                                                                        */ /**************************************************************************/
+Full text of the license can be  */ /*       found in the LICENSE file in the root directory of this software.  */ /*                                                                        */ /**************************************************************************/